 - 1/4 cup honey or sugar (optional)

-- 1 tbsp bacon grease (for kosher use vegetable oil with a high smoke point, like peanut)
+- 1 tablespoon bacon grease (for kosher use vegetable oil with a high smoke point, like peanut)

 - Preheat your oven to 400 degrees F. Place your seasoned cast iron skillet on your stovetop and set burner to medium high.
 Let the skillet heat up for about 10 minutes while you prepare the cornbread batter.In a large mixing bowl, stir together cornmeal, flour, baking powder and salt till thoroughly blended.